-You, & Only You Determine When Your Home Sells in London Ontario
+You, & Only You Determine When Your Home Sells in London Ontario & For How Much.

 Well Researched Pricing Leads to Your House Selling in London Ontario

 Over 94% of home buyers surf the internet to begin their home search.
 That means home buyers are well aware of which houses are available & what the asking price is.

-What that means in most cases is those home buyers, and their sales representative know the market for homes similar to yours.
-Yes, every home may be unique and have different features, but to get market value for those features and uniqueness is another issue altogether, and that is what marketing is all about.
+Today’s home buyers are wiser and have access to information that was not available years ago.
+Industry surveys show that the average home buyer sees 10-16 homes before making a decision!
+In most cases, that means those home buyers and their sales representatives know the market for homes similar to yours.
+Yes, every home may be unique and have different features, but to get market value for those features and uniqueness is another issue altogether.
+That is what marketing is all about.

-The first question a home buyer asks me when showing them a house to buy is “How long has this house been on the market?”
+The first question a home buyer asks me when showing them a house to buy is, “How long has this house been on the market?”

+If it has been on the market for more than ten days, buyers wonder if something is wrong with the property.
+Homes that are well-priced attract buyers in their price range.
 If the buyer’s perception is that the property is a good buy, then the seller is positioned to receive the listing price or close to it.

 - London Ontario Homes For Sale

-- Byron London Ontario
+- Byron London Ontario Homes

-- Downtown London Ontario
+- Downtown London Ontario Condos

-- Hyde Park London Ontario
+- Hyde Park London Ontario Homes

-- Lambeth Talbot Village London Ontario
+- Lambeth Talbot Village London Ontario Homes

-- Oakridge London Ontario
+- Oakridge London Ontario Homes

-- Pond Mills Glen Cairn London Ontario
+- Pond Mills Glen Cairn London Ontario Homes

-- Riverbend London Ontario
+- Riverbend London Ontario Homes

-- Summerside London Ontario
+- Summerside London Ontario Homes

-- Sunningdale London Ontario
+- Sunningdale London Ontario Homes

-- Westmount London Ontario
+- Westmount London Ontario Homes

-- Wortley Village Old South London Neighbourhood
+- Wortley Village Old South London Homes